maryanne-njeri/landig-page/README.md

 - [X] The web page is visually appealing
 - [X] The project design
 - [X] The page is published/deployed to gh-pages
+- [X] The page is published/deployed to gh-pages